Root cause analysis

 After Davis (the Dynatrace AI causation engine) identifies a problem in one of your application's components, it uses all monitored transactions (distributed traces) to identify interdependencies between the problem and other components that took place around the same time and within a dependent topology.
 Therefore, all vertical topological dependencies are automatically analyzed as well as the complete horizontal dependency tree.

 The image below shows how Davis automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
-In this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
+In this example, an application exhibits abnormal behavior, but the underlying vertical stack is not showing any incidents.
 The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 also exhibits abnormal behavior.
 In addition, all dependencies of Service 1 show abnormal behavior and are part of the root cause of the overall problem.

 Automatic root-cause detection includes all the relevant vertical stacks as shown in the example and ranks all root-cause contributors to find out which one has the most negative impact.
 Dynatrace not only detects all the root-cause contributors but also offers drilldowns on a component level to analyze the root cause down to the code level, showing, for instance, failing methods within your service code or high GC activity on underlying Java processes.